 Students in Health and Human Services who are in academic difficulty can obtain academic, career and study skills resources, and referrals to other campus offices.
 The HHS Office Academic

 Support Services is located in 216 Zink Hall

-Academic good standing — the student has a cumulative grade point average of at least 2.0.
+Academic good standing — The student has a cumulative grade point average of at least 2.0.

 Academic recovery — The purpose of academic recovery is to assist students who have been placed on academic probation as a result of unsatisfactory academic achievement.
-Students on probation must meet with the graduate assistant in the
+Students on probation must meet with the academic support assistant in the

-Mrs. Beverly Mastalski
+Beverly Mastalski Administrative Assistant